SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           purchase?
       - answer: >-
-          You can click on "Marginable stocks" on the “US Stocks “page of Snowball Securities App to enter the list page of U.S. stocks can be securities financing sold.
+          You can click on "Marginable stocks" on the “US Stocks “page of Snowball X App to enter the list page of U.S. stocks can be securities financing sold.
 You may also query the margin rate on each stock in the list.
         question: >-
           How to query the stocks that are available for securities financing sale?